-Chicago Cubs Washington Nationals Weather Outlook: Rain Possible
+Chicago Cubs-Washington Nationals Weather Outlook: Rain Possible

 “Showers will become a bit more plentiful in the afternoon,” Glaros said.
 “You will have a break in there, perhaps, for the back half of the Cubs game.”

-The early evening rain will be fairly lights, and it might not even cause a delay.
+The early evening rain will be fairly light, and it might not even cause a delay.
 If it does, Glaros expects that the heavier storms won’t arrive until after 11 p.m. or midnight.

-Major League Baseball was considering scheduling the game during prime time, especially after the Dodgers swept the Diamondbacks, but moved up the start due to the forecast.
+Major League Baseball was considering scheduling the game during primetime but moved up the start due to the forecast.

+The Cubs lead the series 2-1 after rallying for a victory in Game 3 on Monday and can advance to the NL Championship Series with a win.
+Chicago right-hander Jake Arrieta opposes Washington right-hander Tanner Roark.